Blu-ray vs. DVD: the Difference and the Better Choice

 Conclusion

-Still in a dilemma about ‘What is the difference between Bluray and regular DVD’?
+Still in a dilemma about what is the difference between Blu-ray and regular DVD?
 When playing a Blu-ray DVD or disc on high-definition television, you can see the difference.
 Blu-ray movies will leave you in awe of their clarity, while regular DVDs will leave you with a slack jaw.
 No, we're not suggesting that you dump your DVDs and get Blu-rays.
-Neither is more valuable than the other.
 However, if you're looking for superior visual quality, you can choose Blu-ray discs for your next video game or movie collection.
+Besides, if your are looking for a useful software to rip blu-ray audio or video, try DVDFab Blu-ray Ripper.